Loading...

 As we reflect on Galatians 5:22-23, where the Apostle Paul articulates the fruits of the Spirit—love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control—we are called not just to admire these virtues but to embody them in our daily...

-As we reflect on Galatians 5:22-23, where Paul describes the fruit of the Spirit—love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control—we are reminded that these qualities aren't just personal virtues; they are communal blessings meant to be lived...
+As we reflect on Galatians 5:22-23, we see that the fruits of the Spirit—love, joy, peace, patience, kindness, generosity, faithfulness, gentleness, and self-control—are not just personal virtues; they are the very heart of our calling as Christians.
+When we embrace...

 In a quiet neighborhood, a retired schoolteacher named Mrs. Thompson dedicated her afternoons to helping children with their homework.
 Yet, her greatest gift was not just her knowledge, but her boundless *agape*—a selfless love that saw each child as a...